Gunduwa Stories: first-hand accounts from some of our members and project partners.

 CHONTARLE BELOTTI

-“This is the same thing we want to protect, we share the same values, we share the same goals – so – let’s do it together.”
+“This is the same thing we want to protect, we share the same values, we share the same goals, so let’s do it together.”